Hallmarq and ESG – an Introduction

 We recognise the need for all businesses to be mindful of the effect they have on the environment and are committed to reducing our own environmental impact.
 We strive to understand and embrace the challenge of caring for our planet.

-We work to create an inclusive culture to help our people grow and succeed in a safe working environment that supports continued health and wellbeing, in addition to supporting and encouraging the next generation of leaders in our field.
+We work to create an inclusive culture to help our people grow and succeed in a safe working environment that supports continued health and wellbeing.
+In addition, we support and encourage the next generation of leaders in our field.

 We maintain high standards of corporate governance and are committed to conducting business responsibly.
 We deliver transparency on standards and values around how we do business and what we and those we work with can expect

-Whether shipping carbon-neutral, using recycled consumables, banning single-use plastics or sourcing our energy supplies from renewable sources, we endeavor to minimize the impact of our business on the environment in whichever way we can.
+Whether shipping carbon-neutral, using recycled consumables or sourcing our energy supplies from renewable sources, we endeavor to minimize the impact of our business on the environment in whichever way we can.
 We track the following metrics and have initiatives to try and reduce these each year:

 - Business travel – including miles by air and driven by car (both fossil fuels and electric)